Pregnant Woman Skips Sister’s Wedding After Feeling Ignored About Her Due Date

 "It’s not my fault she planned it at that specific time"

-We all know that giving birth to a baby safe and sound is no easy feat.
+We all know that giving birth to a baby safely is no easy feat.
 In fact, it is a significant physical event, and every new mom takes time to recover.

 [ADVERTISEMENT]

-There's the hormonal fluctuations, lack of sleep, and learning how to care for a new baby.
-All these make the postpartum phase a major transition that can be emotionally and physically taxing.
+There are hormonal fluctuations, lack of sleep, and the challenge of learning how to care for a new baby.
+All of these factors make the postpartum phase a major transition that can be emotionally and physically taxing.

 [ADVERTISEMENT]

-Also, the baby's eating and sleeping schedules have to be established throughout the first several weeks of life.
-This process can be hampered by the stress and uncertainty of travel.
+Additionally, the baby's eating and sleeping schedules must be established during the first several weeks of life.
+This process can be complicated by the stress and uncertainty of travel.

-The OP of today's story is trying to avoid that, but her sister doesn't seem to understand it.
-You see, the OP is pregnant, and her sister's wedding ceremony is set for less than two months after her due date.
+The OP of today's story is trying to avoid that, but her sister doesn't seem to understand.
+You see, the OP is pregnant, and her sister's wedding ceremony is scheduled for less than two months after her due date.

-Aside from that, the wedding is in another state, which would require a plane trip or a long car drive.
-The OP doesn’t want to do either of those with a very young baby, as there are too many risks involved.
+Moreover, the wedding is in another state, which would require a plane trip or a long car drive.
+The OP doesn’t want to undertake either of those options with a very young baby, as there are too many risks involved.

-The options OP's sister was offering her were a no-no, as OP doesn’t feel comfortable with the idea of being so far away from her baby while he’s so young.
+The options OP's sister was offering her were unacceptable, as OP doesn’t feel comfortable with the idea of being so far away from her baby while he’s so young.
 There were other reasons as well, and you can read the full story in OP's own words below.

 Here is the headline